3ch01c/edu_outcomes/README.md

 ## Getting Started

 This project uses Jupyter Notebook.
-The easiest way to use Jupyter Notebook is [Docker](https://docs.docker.com/get-docker/).
+One way to use it is through the Jupyter extension in VS Code.
+Another way to use Jupyter Notebook is through [Docker](https://docs.docker.com/get-docker/).
 Once you have Docker, run the following command from the project directory: